What’s this all about?

 Download the latest TorBox image

-1. Download the latest TorBox image (TorBox v.0.5.3 based on Raspberry Pi OS “Bookworm” lite 64-bit with the Linux Kernel 6.1.21 and Tor version 0.4.8.10 with obfs4proxy version 0.0.14 and Snowflake 2.8.0; ~1.25 GB) and verify the integrity of the downloaded file.
+1. Download the latest TorBox image and verify the integrity of the downloaded file.

 3. Put the SD Card into your Raspberry Pi, link it with an Internet router using an Ethernet cable, or place an USB WiFi adapter in one of the USB ports to use an existing WiFi.
 Afterwards, start the Raspberry Pi.
 During the start, the system on the SD card automatically expands over the entire free partition – user interaction, screen, and peripherals are not required yet.

-5. Login to the TorBox by using a SSH client (192.168.42.1 on a WiFi client or 192.168.43.1 on a cable client) or a web browser (http://192.168.42.1 on a WiFi client or http://192.168.43.1 on a cable client; for a connection via cable, see here; username: torbox / password: CHANGE-IT).
+5. Login to the TorBox by using a SSH client (192.168.42.1 on a WiFi client, 192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN or if you use TorBox mini on a Raspberry Pi Zero 2 W as a RNDIS/Ethernet Gadget) or a web browser (http://192.168.42.1 on a WiFi client, http://192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN; username: torbox / password: CHANGE-IT).

 Quick installation manual